Defense Attorney Melbourne, FL

 A DUI is one of the most common types of criminal charges that individuals face each day, and is one of the most consequential offenses.
-It can be easy to lose track of how much you drink, and for some people this can have significant consequences.
+It can be easy to lose track of how much you drink, and for some people, this can have significant consequences.
 Some people who drink don’t even realize they have drunk too much and just get in the car.
 Despite their best judgment, people drink and get behind the wheel.
 If you are convicted for driving under the influence (DUI) of drugs or alcohol in the state of Florida, there can be residual effects of that conviction on your driving record.
 Even a first-time DUI conviction can cause issues.
 It can result in fines and the loss of your driver’s license.
-Anyone arrested for DUI should contact a defense attorney Melbourne, FL clients recommend immediately.
+According to the CDC, from 2009-2018, 7573 people died in Florida in alcohol-related motor vehicle accidents alone.
+Anyone arrested for DUI should contact a defense attorney in Melbourne, FL clients recommend immediately.

 In Florida, the legal blood alcohol concentration (BAC) limit is 0.08 percent.
 If you have a BAC of 0.08 or higher, you are considered legally drunk, and an officer will arrest you for drunk driving.
 If your BAC registers between 0.05 to 0.08 percent, you can still be arrested for DUI if the officer thinks your behavior indicates you are under the influence.